popcorn caramel cupcakes recipes

 Later, during the recession of the late 1970s, a group of Marion community leaders was brainstorming ideas about how to help the town get back on its feet.
 They eventually decided to celebrate the food that put Marion on the map four decades earlier.
 The inaugural Marion Popcorn Festival was held in 1981.

-“Popcorn has been giving to the city for years through employment opportunities,” says Gale Martin, director of the Wyandot Popcorn Museum located in town, which traces the history of the snack food.
+“Popcorn has been giving to the city for years through employment opportunities,” Gale Martin, the former director of the Wyandot Popcorn Museum, told us in 2017.
+Located in a historic post office building, the museum traces the history of the snack food.
 “It still gives back through the popcorn festival.”

 George Brown, the son of Wyandot Popcorn Co.’s founder, created the museum in 1982 as a way to showcase his collection of antique popcorn machines.
 Located in the city’s former post office building, the big-top-inspired museum holds more than 50 antique popcorn machines, carts and wagons dating back to the late 19th century.